Where do your new students come from? Unless you are running a preschool, chances are that they are coming to your school from another school.

 - Conduct joint service projects together

-- Invite their students to your athletic events
+- Invite their students to your athletic or art events

 - Share feedback with them on how their students are excelling at your school